Theranos To Shut Down As Investors In Blood-Testing Firm Lose $1 Billion

 Late Tuesday, Theranos CEO David Taylor emailed investors to announce that the company is shutting down.

 According to a report from CNN Money, the Silicon Valley startup’s founder and former CEO, Elizabeth Holmes, faces charges of fraud in connection with her practices with the company.
-A Stanford dropout who was once dubbed “The Next Steve Jobs,” before her downfall, Holmes briefly become the world’s youngest female self-made billionaire.
+A Stanford dropout who was once dubbed “The Next Steve Jobs” before her downfall, Holmes briefly became the world’s youngest female self-made billionaire.
 She started the company in 2003 as a teenager.

 Taylor’s email insisted that the blood-testing firm is out of time after it had reached out to some 80 potential buyers, none of whom were interested in purchasing the embattled business.
 Some of the company’s famous investors include Oracle founder Larry Ellison along with mogul Rupert Murdoch.
 Ultimately, the startup has defaulted on a loan from Fortress Investment Group, which gives the group the right to take control of the company’s remaining assets.
 Investors will receive a certificate of dissolution for tax purposes.